HuberSleepLab/HuberSleepLab.github.io/Matlab.md

 These are symbols already used above but not specifically addressed.

 - **Space**: spaces in between things are mandatory between two variables, and are entirely optional between operators (`+/^`) and between variables and operators
-- `=` this symbol is ONLY for establishing the content of a new variable.
+- `=` just one equal sign is ONLY for establishing the content of a new variable.
 Whatever is on the left is a variable name, whatever is on the right is the thing you are putting in it
 - **New line**: you need a new line whenever you have established a new variable (or executing a function, we'll get to that later).
 - `;` indicates that what comes after is a "new line", so you could write a series of variables in one line like so `a=3;b=2;z=5`, but this is best avoided.
 It also seperates new rows in a matrix.
 If you run any line of code *without* this at the end, it will print it in the console; this get's annoying fast, so most lines of code will end with a semicolon
 - `,` this can only be used to either list elements in the same row when creating a matrix/array, or to seperate the dimentions used in indexing a multidimentional matrix (`A(2,5)`)